Country Living in a Cariboo Valley

 You can home can some veggies.
 Want to water bath can some Pickled Beets?
 How about pressure canning some Green Beans?

-Home canning food can completely fill your pantry – you can literally save thousands of dollars a year canning extra food.
+Home canning food can completely fill your pantry – you can literally save thousands of dollars a year by canning extra food.
+Aim for airtight containers, mason jars, and more that will help truly create that seal you need when it comes to canning jellies, berries, beef, and more.

 Fresh kale trimmed and washed on a cutting board